Jeff Caldwell High School Counselor

 School District Mission Statement

-We, the members of the Belle Fourche community, are committed to building a learning community and ensuring all learners have equal access to an excellent education program that results in learners who are responsible and accountable; who value lifelong learning and know-how to learn; and who can succeed in a changing society.
+We, the members of the Belle Fourche community, are committed to building a learning community and ensuring all learners have equal access to an excellent education program that results in learners who are responsible and accountable; who value lifelong learning and ability to learn; and who can succeed in a changing society.

 District Goal Statements